wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/intro-to-m365-core-services/includes/7-accessibility-microsoft-365.md

 Our suite of products helps people living with arthritis, quadriplegia, spinal cord injuries, and other mobility issues to navigate the digital world in non-traditional ways.

-- **Dictate in Office 365:** Convert your speech to text with Dictate in Office 365 applications such as Word, PowerPoint, and Outlook for PCs.
+- **Dictate in Microsoft 365 Apps:** Convert your speech to text with Dictate in Microsoft 365 Apps such as Word, PowerPoint, and Outlook for PCs.
 You can also get the Dictate add-in for Word, Outlook, and PowerPoint for PCs, which supports dictation in 20+ languages and real-time translation to 60+ languages.

-- **Keyboard shortcuts:** Office 365 is designed to work seamlessly with keyboards.
+- **Keyboard shortcuts:** Microsoft 365 Apps is designed to work seamlessly with keyboards.
 Shortcuts are documented per application to help you get started.
-Additionally, Tell Me lets you quickly access commands in several Office 365 applications by typing what you want to do using everyday language.
+Additionally, Tell Me lets you quickly access commands in several Microsoft 365 Apps by typing what you want to do using everyday language.

 - **Eye control:** If physical disabilities make it difficult to use a keyboard, Windows 10 offers built-in support for eye control—an effective way to use your PC with just your eyes, (eye tracking hardware sold separately).